Middle School Math Teacher

 Personal and Professional Characteristics and Experiences

 - A Bachelor’s Degree in Mathematics, Mathematics Education, or a related field, or certification in Mathematics is required.
+Experience and demonstrated success in teaching Pre-Algebra is a plus.

 - Ability to meet the learning needs of students through differentiated instruction.